BudjakovDmitry/tech/linux/shell.md

 Many shells support feature called **tab completion**.
 It allows you to complete a command you are typing on the command line.

-### Command history

-If we press the up arrow, we will see that the previous command entered.
-This is called command history.
-Most Linux distributions remember the last 1,000 commands by default.
-Press the down arrow and the previous command disappears.

 ### Mice and focus

 You can also use a mouse with your terminal emulator.
 It supports a quick copy-and-paste